alexanderthclark/Stats1101/book/thehistogram.md

 ## Summarizing a Distribution

 You've probably seen **histograms** before.
 They are used to summarize data by showing the distribution.
+Suppose we collect data on how much television people watch.

 ```{figure} images/normal_histogram.svg
 :width: 80%